Chilly Story of A Most Wanted Man Could Leave Some Viewers Cold

 Director: Anton Corbijn

-Actors: Philip Seymour Hoffman, Rachel McAdams, Willem Dafoe, Robin Wright, Grigoriy Dobrygin, Nina Hoss, Vicky Krieps, Daniel Brühl, Homayoun Ershadi
+Cast: Philip Seymour Hoffman, Rachel McAdams, Willem Dafoe, Robin Wright, Grigoriy Dobrygin, Nina Hoss, Vicky Krieps, Daniel Brühl, Homayoun Ershadi

 The closing image of A Most Wanted Man, the new film from director Anton Corbijn (The American), shows lead character Gunther Bachmann exiting his car and walking off screen.
 It’s a emotional moment, not only because of the story’s powerful climax but because we know the actor playing Bachmann—Philip Seymour Hoffman—won’t be walking off the screen in future productions.
 The Oscar-winning performer died earlier this year from an “acute mixed-drug intoxication including heroin, cocaine, benzodiazepines and amphetamine,” according to the Office of Chief Medical Examiner in New York.